DigitalHarborFoundation/culture/markdown.md

 ---

-# Learn how to learn; learn to love learning
+# Learn how to learn; learn to love learning; learn to apply learning

 ---